A record store recently opened up not far from my house. It had been years since I’d been to one, so I made a point to

 “Hey guys!
 Good news!
 The girls said they would come over tomorrow night!”
 Micky announced.

 “Good!”
 Peter said happily, clasping his hands together.
 He turned back to me and Mike.
 “See?
 You can’t leave!
-There’s lots more story going to happen!
+There’s lots more story about to happen!
 Davy hasn’t even gotten starry-eyed yet!
 Come on, guys, let’s play a song!”
 Peter frantically started adjusting his microphone stand.

 “’Ang on, ’ang on,” Davy said, putting his hand on his chest.
 “Wot’s goin’ on ’ere?”